Uncle Dave on local radio again

 What has been done to date has been supported by private donations, Tibbs said.
 No one at the project has applied for public funding to support WEXP, which already has three interns from Rutland High School and Stafford Technical Center.

 Tibbs is largely known to local audiences from his time with 94.5 FM The Drive.
-On Wednesday, he described what happened on Jan.
+He described what happened on Jan.
 3, 2018, as “I did my morning show, went and got coffee, came back, didn’t have a job.”

 But Rutland residents seem happy to know Uncle Dave is back on their radio dial.

-A Knoxville, Tennessee, station was also broadcasting “Dead Air” until about a few years ago.
+A Knoxville, Tennessee, station was also broadcasting “Dead Air” until a few years ago.

 “Being back on in Rutland is going to be great,” he said.